zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 - OWML (Get from releases, https://github.com/zhakamizhako/VRCOpenWorldMovementLogic/releases)

-We'll assume that you've already downloaded the latest SDK (VRCSDK3-WORLD-2022.06.03.00.03_Public or onwards), **a project that is already migrated for the Creator Companion Beta**, **the latest UdonSharp Beta (UdonSharp_v1.0.0b12 or Udonsharp v 1.0.1 from the CreatorCompanion)**, up to being able to setup and fly the aircraft in Unity with the **VRChat Client Simulator 1.1.3**.
+We'll assume that you've already downloaded the latest SDK (VRCSDK3-WORLD-2022.06.03.00.03_Public or onwards), **a project that is already migrated for the Creator Companion Beta** (however, projects that are already using the UdonSharp 1.0 beta are compatible), **the latest UdonSharp Beta (UdonSharp_v1.0.0b12 or Udonsharp v 1.0.1 from the CreatorCompanion)**, up to being able to setup and fly the aircraft in Unity with the **VRChat Client Simulator 1.1.3**.

 **I cannot guarantee that this will work for older versions.
 If you want to try, please backup your project beforehand.**